odeiii/LEMed-Medical-Image-Fusion/README.md

 ## Model Output

 The fused output images are RGB `.png` files.
-Fusion is performed in YCbCr colour space — only the Y (luminance) channel is passed through the network; the Cb and Cr chrominance channels are carried over from the PET image and recombined with the fused Y before saving.
+Fusion is performed in YCbCr colour space (only the Y (luminance) channel is passed through the network; the Cb and Cr chrominance channels are carried over from the PET image and recombined with the fused Y before saving).
 This preserves the colour information of the PET while fusing the structural content of both modalities in luminance.

 ---